BioSystemsUM/troppo/src/docs/source/tutorial_fastcore.rst

 Run FASTcore
 --------------------------------------------------

-The `FastcoreProperties` class is used to create the properties for the GIMME algorithm.
+The `FastcoreProperties` class is used to create the properties for the `FASTcore` algorithm.
 This class contains the following arguments:

 - `core`: List of indexes of the reactions that are considered core, as determined by the integrated scores.
 - `flux_threshold`: Flux threshold for the algorithm.
 - `solver`: Solver to be used.

-The `FASTcore` class is used to run the GIMME algorithm.
+The `FASTcore` class is used to run the `FASTcore` algorithm.
 This class contains the following arguments:

 - `S`: the stoichiometric matrix of the model.
 It can be accessed through the `model_wrapper.S`.
 - `lb`: the lower bounds of the reactions in the model.
 It can be accessed through the `model_wrapper.lb`.
 - `ub`: the upper bounds of the reactions in the model.
 It can be accessed through the `model_wrapper.ub`.
-- `properties`: a `FastcoreProperties` instance containing the properties for the GIMME algorithm.
+- `properties`: a `FastcoreProperties` instance containing the properties for the `FASTcore` algorithm.

 In the end, the `run()` method of the `FASTcore` class will return a list with the index of the reactions to be keept in the model.